How To Purchase A Firearm – 6 Essential Tips For New Buyers

 If your intention is to go hunting for wild game, then you will need to purchase a long rifle or shotgun that has some knockdown power.
 I recommend a Benelli Supernova 12 Gauge if you’re wanting to buy for waterfowl or turkey hunting.
 The guns are rock solid and can take on a lot of mud and water when in the swamps.

 If you’re needing something for longer ranges, then check out the Remington 700 CDL.
 It’s a beautifully crafted gun and can knockdown a target from far away.
+These are used for big game such as deer, elk and moose.
+My favorite and go to ammo for years is 30-06 for deer hunting.

 If you are looking to purchase a gun for self defense and something that you can take with you and conceal easily, then you should look at buying a .9mm pistol.
-I have held the Sig Sauer P226 .9mm and it feels good in my hands.
-It’s an all around nice handgun for starters.

 Visit your local gun shop

-There are many different brands and models on the market today.
-It’s best if you talk to a gunsmith or someone who knows a lot about firearms in general and ask if they will help.
 If you’re not sure where some of the gun shops are in town, just search online for ‘gun shops’ in your town and drop by sometime.
 It’s easier to talk to the owner of a small shop one-on-one rather than a salesman at one of the big boy stores.

 Avoid the corporate mess